 - Separate yard waste from household garbage for collection.
 Yard waste will not be picked up if it is mixed with household garbage or construction debris.

-- Yard waste must not be stacked over water or gas meters, under low hanging tree limbs or utility wires, or beside mailboxes.
+- Yard waste must not be placed over water or gas meters, cable/phone boxes, under low hanging tree limbs or utility wires, or near mailboxes.

 - Yard debris may not be placed on vacant lots, City street medians or parks.
 These are considered to be illegal dumps, are subject to a fine, and delay the pick up of debris.

 Green waste produced by a Landscape Contractor, Tree Surgeon, or other tree removal operation must be disposed of by the Contractor and is not included within the requirements of the City’s solid waste contractor’s responsibility and will not be picked up by GFL or the City.